hkumar01/Binary-Tree-School-Database/README.md

 - student.h

 Compile/Runtime Errors
-- Operation 11 sometimes does not work during runtime
+- Operation 11 and Operation 13 have not been implemented yet

 References
 - Referenced former orientation leader Michelle Kutsanov code for structure and organization, implementation was done on my own, also used her BST treeToFile function to save masterStudent and masterFaculty to file